nikkomiu/blog/content/posts/set-up-golang-dev-container/index.md

    extension to create and run our Dev Container.
 1. Create the `.devcontainer` directory in the root of your project.
 This is where we will store our Dev Container configuration.

-> **Note:** It isn't very easy to create a Dev Container without starting off on a local project directory.
+{{< callout type=note >}}
-> After your Dev Container is working properly against a local folder (and you've pushed it to a Git remote)
+It isn't very easy to create a Dev Container without starting off on a local project directory.
+After your Dev Container is working properly against a local folder (and you've pushed it to a Git remote) you can delete the local project directory and clone into a Dev Container volume.
-> you can delete the local project directory and clone into a Dev Container volume.
+{{</ callout >}}

 ## Create our Dockerfile